 Top Paris gardens.

-At the edge of Compiegne Forest, the Compiegne Palace is, alongside Versailles and Fontainebleau, one of the three largest royal and imperial residences in France.
+At the edge of Compiègne Forest, the Compiègne Palace is, alongside Versailles and Fontainebleau, one of the three largest royal and imperial residences in France.
 Built by Louis XV, it was remodeled by Napoléon I and Napoléon III.
 On 12 April 1807, Napoléon gave the order to completely refurbish Compiègne.
 The Emperor and the Empress occupied what were the grandest apartments of the First French Empire.

-In Compiegne Forest, the romantic and massive Pierrefonds Castle brings you back to the Middle Ages.
+In Compiègne Forest, the romantic and massive Pierrefonds Castle brings you back to the Middle Ages.
 Erected in the late 14th century by Duke Louis of Orleans, the chateau was taken down in the 17th century.
 It was in ruins when Napoléon III decided to commission architect Eugene Viollet-le-Duc to rebuild it.
 He applied his architectural designs to create the ideal chateau, such as would have existed in the Middle Ages.

 Also in Compiègne Forest, you can visit the Rethondes Armistice Clearing where World War One formally ended on November 11th 1918.
 You can visit a replica of the carriage where Marshall Foch accepted the surrender of the German armies.
 The Compiègne Forest and City are especially recommended in the fall.
 The colors of the leaves vary from yellow to red.
 A great excursion from Paris.